dotnet/docs-maui/docs/user-interface/handlers/create.md

 The process for creating a cross-platform .NET MAUI custom control, whose platform implementations are provided by handlers, is as follows:

 1. Create an interface for the cross-platform control.
 For more information, see [Create the cross-platform control interface](#create-the-cross-platform-control-interface).
-1. Create a class for the cross-platform control, that implements the control interface.
+1. Create a type for the cross-platform control, that implements the control interface.
 For more information, see [Create the cross-platform control](#create-the-cross-platform-control).
 1. Create any required additional cross-platform types.
 1. Create an interface for the handler.
 For more information, see [Create the handler interface](#create-the-handler-interface).
 1. Create a `partial` handler class, that implements the handler interface.
 For more information, see [Create the handler](#create-the-handler).